Set up disaster recovery for Azure VMs

 Configure encryption settings

-If the source virtual machine has Azure disk encryption (ADE) enabled, encryption settings are shown:
+If the source VM has Azure disk encryption (ADE) enabled, review the settings.

 - Disk encryption key vaults: By default, Site Recovery creates a new key vault on the source VM disk encryption keys, with an "asr" suffix.
 If the key vault already exists, it is reused.

-- Key encryption key vaults: By default, Azure Site Recovery creates a new key vault in the target region with name having "asr" suffix based on the source VM key encryption keys.
-In case key vault created by Azure Site Recovery already exists, it is reused.
+- Key encryption key vaults: By default, Site Recovery creates a new key vault in the target region.
+The name has an "asr" suffix, and is based on the source VM key encryption keys.
+If the key vault created by Site Recovery already exists, it's reused.